sstadick/extra-mojo/README.md

 ## Install/Usage

-See docs for [numojo](https://github.com/Mojo-Numerics-and-Algorithms-group/NuMojo/tree/v0.3?tab=readme-ov-file#how-to-install) and just do that for this package until Mojo has true package / library support.
+See docs for [numojo](https://github.com/MoSafi2/BlazeSeq) and just do that for this package until Mojo has true package/library support.

 tl;dr;